garutilorenzo/k3s-oci-cluster/README.md

 #### How to list all the OS images

-To filter the OS images by shape and OS run this command on che Cloud Shell:
+To filter the OS images by shape and OS run this command on che Cloud Shell.
+You can filter by OS: Canonical Ubuntu or Oracle Linux:

 ```
 oci compute image list --compartment-id <compartment_ocid> --operating-system "Canonical Ubuntu" --shape "VM.Standard.A1.Flex"